Margaret-Johnson-ai/fraudulent-claims-detection/README.md

 🔍 Project Overview

-This project analyzes insurance claims data to identify potential fraudulent claims.We use SQL for fraud detection, Python (pandas, matplotlib, seaborn) for visualization, and Jupyter Notebooks for analysis.
+This project analyzes insurance claims data to identify potential fraudulent claims.I use SQL for fraud detection, Python (pandas, matplotlib, seaborn) for visualization, and Jupyter Notebooks for analysis.

 💁 Project Structure